In this section:

 About the Program

 Wherever Jews settled in the world, artists and thinkers created new traditions and interpretations that enriched Jewish life and responded to contemporary challenges.
 This creativity enabled successive generations to discover the beauty of Judaism and draw on its resources to imagine new futures.
-Today, as ever, we need artists and cultural producers to lead the way, harnessing creativity, imagination and courage to shape the Jewish future and more just and democratic societies.
+Today, as ever, we need artists and cultural producers to lead the way, harnessing creativity, imagination, and courage to shape Jewish futures and more just and democratic societies.

-The Cultural Leadership program is a two-year fellowship designed to support artists and cultural producers with high potential as agents of change in Jewish communities and across society.
-The program aims to cultivate fellows’ creative wellsprings and work, leadership capacities and visions for change, and cross-boundary, collaborative networks.
+The Mandel Cultural Leadership Program is a two-year fellowship designed to support artists in honing their visions for creative and social impact, developing their capacity as agents of change in the Jewish community and broader society.
+The program aims to cultivate fellows’ creative wellsprings and work, leadership capacities and visions for change, and collaborative networks.

 Program Overview